Dark Mode Light Mode

 • Stretch Velvet: Spandex blended for comfort and flexibility, evening wear and athletic apparel.

-• Velveteen: Feels much smoother and shorter, for a casual wear with great texture.
+• Velveteen: It feels much smoother and shorter for casual wear and has a great texture.

 • Velour: Knitted, softer alternative used for loungewear and children’s clothing.